ibuddieat/zk_libcod/README.md

   * `g_logPickup` to control logging of item pickup actions
   * `g_notifyPickup` to define whether to use the stock pickup logic or custom notify events
   * `g_debugStaticModels` to print info about static models on map load
+  * `g_spawnMapWeapons` to control precaching & spawning of weapons in map files
 - Added script code functions:
   * `<player> getClientHudElemCount()`
   * `<player> getGroundEntity()`